-GCSE Film Studies (Option) Exam Board WJEC EDUQAS Component 1 (exam) - Key developments in US film US film Comparative study Key developments in film and film technology US Independent film Outline of course Component 2 (exam) - Global Film Narrative, Representation and Film Style This component assesses knowledge and understanding of three global films outside the US Component 3 (non examination assessment) Students produce one genre based film extract plus an evaluation of their own film or screenplay Method(s) of Assessment Paper 1 11⁄2 hours 35% Paper 2 11⁄2 hours 35% Non examination assessment 30% Choose this subject if You are particularly good at analysing texts in English lessons and you have an excitement and passion for films.
+GCSE Film Studies (option) Exam Board WJEC EDUQAS Component 1 (exam) - Key developments in US film US film Comparative study Key developments in film and film technology US Independent film Outline of course Component 2 (exam) - Global Film Narrative, Representation and Film Style This component assesses knowledge and understanding of three global films outside the US Component 3 (non examination assessment) Students produce one genre based film extract plus an evaluation of their own film or screenplay Method(s) of Assessment Paper 1 11⁄2 hours 35% Paper 2 11⁄2 hours 35% Non examination assessment 30% Choose this subject if You are particularly good at analysing texts in English lessons and you have an excitement and passion for films.
 If you are interested in the history of film and film technology and you understand how films are constructed, this course is for you.
 Possible careers / future pathways Performers (acting and casting), movie development, film sound, camera operators, film music, film finance, movie production designer, screen writer, photographer, project management.
-Subject Requirements You need to have a real passion for film, excellent communication skills, and a clear understanding of how to analyse a moving text.
+Subject Requirements You need to have a real passion for film and excellent communication skills, and a clear understanding of how to analyse a moving text.
 You also need an understanding of how films reflect the social, cultural and political contexts in which they are made.

-GCSE Food Preparation and Nutrition (Option) Exam Board Eduqas Outline of course You will learn about: Food commodities Principles of Nutrition Diet and good health The science of food Food Provenance Cooking and food preparation In year 9 and 10 you will develop your understanding of these topics and cooking skills through a variety of theory, practical cookery and food science investigations.
+Exam Board Eduqas Outline of course You will learn about: Food commodities Principles of Nutrition Diet and good health The science of food Food Provenance Cooking and food preparation In year 9 and 10 you will develop your understanding of these topics and cooking skills through a variety of theory, practical cookery and food science investigations.
 Method(s) of Assessment NEA 1 (non examination assessment) 15% Food Science Investigation NEA 2 (Food preparation assessment) 35% Written exam 50% Choose this subject if You are enthusiastic about food preparation and cooking.
 If you interested in the science of cooking and where our food comes from.
 You enjoy practical food preparation.
-You will not cook every lesson.
-Practical lessons will be once a week.
-There is a large amount of theoretical work to do in preparation for a written exam.
-Possible careers / future pathways Food technologist, chef, nutritionist, dietician, product developer, sports science, home economist, buyer, health promotion, food retail Subject Requirements Students must choose to continue with Food for the remainder of year 9 We ask that a contribution of £30 per year to support with the cost of ingredients over the course.
+If you are studying PE or triple science as they go well together.
+Possible careers / future pathways Food technologist, chef, nutritionist, dietician, product developer, sports science, home economist, buyer, health promotion, food retail Subject Requirements £30 contribution a year for ingredients.
 Commitment to complete homework and on occasions use break time to complete or set up for a practical lesson.
 Good understanding of cooking, science and nutrition.
-Open minded to cooking a whole range of dishes and trying foods that are new to you.
+Open minded to cooking a whole rang of dishes and trying foods that are new to you.